 Advantages:

-• Lightweight and minimalistic, suitable for small projects or adding structure to existing codebases
+• Suitable for small projects or adding structure to existing codebases

 • Flexible and modular architecture allows integration with other libraries and frameworks